LimeEcho/Tetris/README_en.md

 ![customize_example](Images/customize_example.png)

-⚠️ The program runs commands like stty -icanon and stty -echo during execution.
+⚠️ The program runs commands like `stty -icanon` and `stty -echo` during execution.
 These settings will be restored upon normal exit (not through Ctrl-C).
 Please avoid forcefully terminating the program.
-You can manually restore the settings by running stty icanon and stty echo.
+You can manually restore the settings by running `stty icanon` and `stty echo`.

 ![stty](Images/stty1.png)